callumj/GovHackWeb/readme.md

 ## Requirements

 This projects make use of the Grunt build system, which is distributed by npm.
-The recommended procedure for intalling Grunt is:
+The recommended procedure for installing Grunt is:

 ```bash
 npm uninstall -g grunt